Broadcasting colourings on trees. A combinatorial view: Introduction

-Consider first the following recursive {\em naive coupling} of the two processes.
+Consider, first, the following recursive {\em naive coupling} of the two processes.
 Start from the root $r$ down to the leaves.
-For each vertex $u\in T$ such that $X(u)=Y(u)$ couple every $w$, descendant of $u$, by using identical coupling, i.e. $X(w)=Y(w)$.
-On the other hand, if $X(u) \neq Y(u)$, then couple the colourings of the children of $u$ according to an optimal coupling for each child.
+For each coloured vertex $u\in T$ we colour its descendant $w$ by using {\em maximal} coupling.
+I.e. minimize the probability of $w$ to be disagreeing.
+If $X(u)\neq Y(u)$, then we have $X(w)\neq Y(w)$ only if $X(w)=Y(u)$ and $Y(w)=X(u)$.
+On the other hand, if $X(u)=Y(u)$ then we always have $X(w)=Y(w)$.
+It is not hard to see that $Pr[X(w)\neq Y(w)]=1/k$.

-The above coupling has the property that for any vertex $w$ such that $X(w)\neq Y(w)$, under both $X$ and $Y$, there is a path which includes $r$ and $w$ and its vertices are coloured using only $X(r)$ and $Y(r)$.
-That is the {\em paths of disagreement} in both colourings propagates as bicolored paths that use the colours $c,q$.
-For a number of colours $k<d$, we expect that the above coupling generates an ever increasing number of disagreeing vertices as it moves from the root down to the leaves.
-As a matter of fact the number of disagreeing vertices at each level grows as a {\em supercritical} branching process, i.e. the probability of having disagreement at the leaves is strictly positive, regardless of their distance from the root.
+Clearly, when $k\leq d$, we expect that the naive coupling generates an ever increasing number of disagreeing vertices as it moves from the root down to the leaves.
+As a matter of fact the number of disagreeing vertices at each level grows as a {\em supercritical} branching process, i.e. the probability of having a disagreement at the leaves is strictly positive, regardless of their distance from the root.

-Our coupling improves on the naive one.
-Consider the root $r$ and let $N_i$ be the set of vertices which contain the $i$-th child of $r$ and the children of $i$ (i.e. two levels below the root).
-We call ``bad'' the colouring $X(N_i)$ if $X(i)=q$ and $i$ has a child $j$ such that $X(j)=c$.
-Similarly, $Y(N_i)$ is bad if $Y(i)=c$ and $i$ has a child $j$ such that $Y(j)=q$.
-It turns out that the challenge is to deal with these bad colourings.
-The problem reveals by just considering the naive coupling.
-There, if $X(N_i)$ is bad, then $Y(N_i)$ should be bad too.
+Before introducing our coupling, consider the following notions.
+Let $N_i$ denote the 2 level subtree of $T$ rooted at the $i$-th child of the root $r$.
+In the same setting as that in the naive coupling, the colouring $X(N_i)$ is ``bad'' if $X(i)=q$ and $i$ has a child $j$ such that $X(j)=c$.
+Similarly, $Y(N_i)$ is bad if $Y(i)=c$ and $i$ has a child $j'$ such that $Y(j')=q$.

+In the naive coupling, $X(N_i)$ is bad if and only if $Y(N_i)$ is bad.
 For such a pair the identity coupling is precluded and the creation of disagreements is inevitable.
-For $k<d$, the naive coupling fails due to the fact that it generates {\em too many} bad pairs $X(N_i), Y(N_i)$.
+That is, the naive coupling handles the appearance of bad lists by coupling them together.
+Clearly this is not desirable.
+Especially, for $k\leq d$ the number of bad colourings $X(N_i)$, $Y(N_i)$ are {\em ``too many''}.
+This causes the ever increasing number of disagreements of the naive coupling.